-There is a $500 first bet match bonus, subject to the standard terms and conditions.
+There is a $300 first bet bonus, subject to the standard terms and conditions.
 They also have a bet boost feature that will help punters who want to back a favourite on a fixed odds bet.

 One feature of Neds that is certain to appeal to some is that is Australian owned.
 That is nice in our opinion, but not anything over which we would be fussed.

 We found the withdrawal options limited to bank transfer and Visa, but based on any number of past examples, the options will expand.
 It is a bit easier to make a deposit.
 Visa, Poli, BPAY and MasterCard are supported at this time.